 Machinery and equipment are typically financed using a conventional term loan.
 The loan provides funds immediately and is paid off according to a schedule.

 Accounts receivable and inventory lines can be structured as a revolving financing line.
-They vary based on your Accounts Receivable and inventory volume.
+They vary based on your accounts receivable and inventory volume.
 The revolving lines typically help improve your company’s cash position.
-Read “What is an asset-based loan?” to learn more.
+Read “What is an Asset-Based Loan?” to learn more.

 b) Ledgered lines of credit

 These lines operate like a revolving line of financing.
 They enable you to finance up to 85% of your accounts receivable.
-They are flexible and designed to improve your cash flow.
+They are flexible and are designed to improve your cash flow.
 The line can increase as your eligible receivables increase.

 Ledgered lines typically operate with a borrowing base certificate, A/R schedule, or similar document.
 The lines have several advantages, are simple to implement, and have fewer covenants than bank lines of credit.